AlexSchuwald/project-todos/CGA4.md

 ### 2\.
 What will `E` represent at the end of the execution of the following pseudocode using the “Olympics” dataset, assuming no player has won more than one medal?

+- [ ] Number of players from the same country with different medals

+- [ ] Number of players from different countries with the same medals

+- [ ] Number of pairs of players from the same country with different medals

+- [ ] Number of pairs of players from different countries with the same medals

 3\.
 Given the “Library” dataset with the condition that all authors have distinct names and each book is written by a single author, what will `N` represent at the end of the execution?

 4\.
 What will `count` represent at the end of the execution of the following pseudocode?